Bradley Beach, New Jersey: 2000 census

+Chinese community

+In the 1920s, ethnic Chinese began to vacation in Bradley Beach.
+Circa 1941 a woman of Chinese ancestry bought a house in Bradley Beach, and other followed her.
+Bradley Beach became known as a vacation community for ethnic Chinese.
+They preferred eating non-Chinese foods while in Bradley Beach.
+This community became known as "Chinatown by the Sea", and a portion of it was formally recognized as such in 2023.
+They did not open Chinese businesses in the community as they instead had their businesses in New York City.

 Government

 Local government

 Bradley Beach has been governed within the Faulkner Act system of New Jersey municipal government under the Small Municipality plan 5, as implemented on July 1, 1992, based on the recommendations of a Charter Study Commission.
 The borough is one of 18 municipalities (of the 564) statewide that use this form of government, which is only available to municipalities with a population less than 12,000 at the time of adoption.
-The governing body is comprised of the Mayor and the four-member Borough Council, whose members are elected at-large in nonpartisan elections.
-The Mayor is elected to a four-year term of office and the four council members are chosen to serve three-year terms on a concurrent basis.
+The governing body is comprised of the mayor and the four-member borough council, whose members are elected at-large in nonpartisan elections.
+The mayor is elected to a four-year term of office and the four council members are chosen to serve three-year terms on a concurrent basis.
 As of 2010, the borough's nonpartisan elections were shifted from May to the November general election as part of an effort to reduce costs and increase voter participation.
-The borough had previously operated under the Walsh Act form of New Jersey municipal government starting in 1915, and used a five-member commission, with one member selected to serve as Mayor.
+The borough had previously operated under the Walsh Act form of New Jersey municipal government starting in 1915, and used a five-member commission, with one member selected to serve as mayor.